Renddslow/updoot/README.md

 # updoot

-> A githook designed to remind you to update your changelog and move released changes into a release entrys.
+> A githook designed to remind you to update your changelog and move released changes into a release entries.

 ## Install